milesgranger/gap_statistic/README.md

 - 1.5.0a(1,2)
     - 27-May-2018
     - First alpha of using Rust. `optimalK` now takes `"rust"` as an argument for the parallel_backend This is the fastest backend, where joblib w/ scipy had ~7.5s in benchmark, Rust is ~4.5s
+      *Pre-built wheels for Linux & OSX for Python 3.5 & 3.6.
+Windows users can install but will need Rust nightly in order to compile.*
     - Dependencies:
         - numpy
         - scipy